GPKyte/nomad/README.md

     - View detail summaries for top-priority listings
     - Track listings meeting criteria for a time range and a set of destinations
     - Create complex routes with optimal layovers (optimal for traveling to a pit-stop city)

-## Development ideas:
-    Pair programming??
-Help other Sen Sem projects/ be soundboard Use AI + Structured NLP to identify key information in page?
-    Structure of DB?
-Relational?

-## Norms:
-"Data, POJO, immutable data" What to call this in naming consistently?
-Requesting all of the pages is the biggest time sink when scraping — it's good to avoid having to do any portion of that again, if possible. => Use Cached system separating scrape / parse / ETL